Swaminathan Aiyar

-Swaminathan S. Anklesaria Aiyar (born 12 October 1938) is an Indian economist, journalist, and columnist.
+Swaminathan S. Anklesaria Aiyar (born 12 October 1942) is an Indian economist, journalist, and columnist.
 He is consulting editor for the Economic Times and writes regularly for the Economic Times and The Times of India.
 He is also a Research Fellow at the Cato Institute.
 He is the elder brother of Mani Shankar Aiyar, who is a senior Congress leader.

 Early life

 Aiyar was born to Vaidyanatha Shankar Aiyar, a chartered accountant, and Bhagyalakshmi Shankar.
-He is the older brother of Mani Shankar Aiyar, a politician who has served as Minister for Panchayati Raj in the Indian government.
+He is the younger brother of Mani Shankar Aiyar, a politician who has served as Minister for Panchayati Raj in the Indian government.
 After the loss of their father in an air crash, Aiyar's mother had to negotiate with Doon to allow her sons to continue their studies with reduced fees and in return she taught at the school.

 An alumnus of Welham Boys' School, The Doon School, and St Stephen's College, University of Delhi, he earned a master's degree in economics from Magdalen College, Oxford.